 - The Spring all-depth fishery resulted in an estimated catch of 114,235 pounds, which is 56,868 pounds under the spring allocation.
-The remaining quota will shift to other fisheries as needed. - Data for the Summer all-depth estimated catch is not yet available.
-This fishery is ongoing and catch is still accruing. - The inside 40-fathom fishery has an estimated catch of 18,195 pounds, which is 14,396 pounds under the allocation.
+The remaining quota would shift to other fisheries as needed. - The Summer all-depth fishery has an estimated catch of 19,500 pounds, which is 48,398 pounds under the initial allocation.
+This fishery is ongoing and catch is still accruing. - The inside 40-fathom fishery has an estimated catch of 23,411 pounds, which is 9,180 pounds under the initial allocation.
 This fishery is ongoing and catch is still accruing.